Best Portable Photo Printer for Photography on the Go

 The printer is charged within 3 hours and will last for up to 160 prints before a recharge is needed.
 That’s fantastic endurance.

 The Fujifilm Instax SP-3 is just one of many Instax products developed by the Japanese company.
-It will cost around $95 (check here for the latest price) making it a very affordable companion to your smartphone photography workflow.
+It will cost around $95, making it a very affordable companion to your smartphone photography workflow.

 If you’re after an instant printer that prints images more like the old school instant printers, then the Instax SP-3’s your best option.